 Mr Barr said it was a flawless campaign and thanked party officials, members and his staff, who made a hard job so much easier.

-He also thanked his family, especially partner of 25 years and husband, Anthony Toms, who was on stage with Mr Barr.
+He also thanked his family, especially his partner of 25 years and husband, Anthony Toms, who was on stage with Mr Barr.

 “Anthony, I love you.
 And this, this is the moment that does tend to attract a little bit of national attention.”

-They embraced and kissed.
+They then embraced and kissed.

 Expelled Canberra Liberal Elizabeth Kikkert could not convert her 2020 following to a win tonight in Ginninderra, only polling 1662 votes.